john-bokma/resume-pandoc/perl-programmer-john-bokma-cv.md

 Role overview:

 :   - Maintenance of existing code base.
     - Turning graphic designs into responsive HTML and CSS3.
     - Complete redesign of the existing login page for both mobile and desktop.

-    - Adding additional PDF printing support.
+    - Addition of PDF printing support.

-    - Adding support for portfolio pages for both mobile and desktop.
+    - Addition of support for portfolio pages for both mobile and desktop.
     - Testing and adjusting mobile design.
+    - (Re)writing MySQL queries.

 ## SF Metrics

-**August 2015 - present**; remote, part-time
+**August 2015 - October 2019**; remote, part-time

 Skills used:

 : Modern Perl, LWP::UserAgent, Log::Log4perl, Test::Most, Text::Diff,
     XML::Parser, DBI, Config::Tiny, Try::Tiny, Path::Tiny, Plack, JSON,
-    git, MySQL, GitHub, Emacs Org Mode, Markdown, NGINX, SEO.
+    git, MySQL, GitHub, Emacs Org-Mode, Markdown, NGINX, SEO.

 Role overview:

-:   - Developed a program to import a "JSON per line" database dump
+:   - Data conversion: developed a program to import a "JSON per line"
-	  into a MySQL database.
+	  database dump into a MySQL database.
 I reverse engineered the file format, designed the 70+ MySQL database tables, and added logic to avoid duplicate code.
     - Developed a web crawler that downloads XML data, verifies this data, gathers some statistics, and stores desired data and statistics in a MySQL database.
-I am also reponsible for writing all the technical documentation, specifications, and example SQL queries. (ongoing)
+I am also responsible for writing all the technical documentation, specifications, and example SQL queries.

-    - Developed several tools for analyzing search engine result pages (SERPs) (ongoing)
+    - Web scraping: developed several tools for analyzing search engine result pages (SERPs).

-    - Porting Perl programs to the Go programming language. (ongoing)
+    - Porting Perl programs to the Go programming language.
     - Developed modules for storing data in Amazon's S3.

 Interesting challenges:

-:   Because the web crawler program downloads data from the Internet
+:   Because the web crawler program downloads data from the Internet,
-    it must be able to handle timeouts, partial downloads, etc. Moreover the XML parser must be able to distinguish between errors that can be safely ignored because they won’t affect the desired data much, and fatal errors.
-As a single crawl can gather a lot of data, hence the MySQL database must be designed to deal with querying tens of millions of rows of data in mind.
+    it must be able to handle timeouts, partial downloads, etc. Moreover, the XML parser must be able to distinguish between errors that can be safely ignored because they won’t significantly affect the desired data much, and fatal errors.
+As a single crawl can gather a lot of data, the MySQL database must be designed to deal with querying tens of millions of rows of data in mind.
 :   The database dump program required several refactoring steps to
     avoid code repetition.
 Great care had to be taken to verify the types of JSON data and to verify all IDs had the correct type and